The haze is hitting us in Singapore. How can families with newborn or pregnant mums cope better with the haze? Image source: Yahoo News

-A newborn’s body is immature and thus, it is important to note that his respiratory system is also more susceptible to the poor quality of air that they could breathe in during hazardous PSI levels.
+Newborns are vulnerable and has a weak immunity system, thus, it is important to note that their respiratory system is also more susceptible to the poor quality of air that they could breathe in during hazardous PSI levels.

 This puts them at a higher health risk when the haze strikes, and parents should keep them indoors especially when the PSI reading reaches 100 and beyond.